 Applications for the Loreen Arbus Disability Awareness Grant are due June 15, 2016.

 In-Kind Post-Production Grants

 NYWIFT offers grants of in-kind post-production services to documentary and narrative films directed and produced by New York area–based women filmmakers.
 Grants for an online session and/or a sound mix are awarded.
 Films may be up to one and a half hours long.
 The Grants are awarded to help complete a work-in-progress.
 Films must have completed principle photography and be at a rough cut or fine cut stage to be eligible.
-NYWIFT’s In-Kind Post-Production Grants are made possible by Onomatopoeia/Bridge Multimedia and Park Avenue Post.
+NYWIFT’s In-Kind Post-Production Grants are made possible by Onomatopoeia/Bridge Multimedia, Park Avenue Post, and Nice Shoes.

-The 2014 In-Kind Post-Production grants were awarded to Gabriela Bortolamedi for her short documentary film Ni Aqui, Ni Alla (Neither Here, Nor There) and Betty Bastidas for her feature-length documentary DreamTown.
-Ni Aqui, Ni Alla screened at The American Museum of Natural History’s 2014 Margaret Mead Festival and the 2015 San Diego Latino Film Festival.
-DreamTown has received the National Association of Latino Independent Producers (NALIP)/HBO Documentary Award and the National Association of Latino Arts and Cultures (NALAC) grant, and a short version of the film (about Afro-Ecuadorian soccer players) was published on PBS’s Frontline/World.
+The 2015 In-Kind Post-Production grants were awarded to Diane Paragas for Yellow Rose, Betty Bastidas for Dreamtown, and Heather White for Who Pays the Price?
+Dreamtown has received the National Association of Latino Independent Producers (NALIP)/HBO Documentary Award and the National Association of Latino Arts and Cultures (NALAC) grant, and a short version of the film (about Afro-Ecuadorian soccer players) was published on PBS’s Frontline/World.

 The Nancy Malone Marketing & Promotion Grant

 The New York Women in Film & Television Nancy Malone Marketing and Promotion (MAP) Grant will provide resources to help an emerging woman director get her film recognized and ready for distribution.